MV Ascension: Ship's complement

 The ship's complement is the captain and members of the deck, engine, and steward's departments.
 As of 1998, the deck department consisted of the chief mate, the second mate, four able seamen, and two ordinary seamen.
 The engine department consisted of the chief engineer, a first assistant engineer, a second assistant engineer, and 3 oilers.
 The steward's department consisted solely of one chief steward.

 Route and cargo

+Approximate route from Cape Canaveral to Ascension Island.

 The ship travels a dedicated liner route between Cape Canaveral, Florida and Ascension Island so as to arrive at the island at 60-day intervals.
 Ascension Island lies in the South Atlantic Ocean, east from Brazil and around 1000 mi from the coast of Africa.
 It is part of the British overseas territory of Saint Helena, Ascension and Tristan da Cunha, the main island of which is 800 mi to the south east.
 The Island is named after the day of its recorded discovery, Ascension Day.

 The crew of the Ascension has assisted in green sea turtle research.